hharryyf/codeforcepractice/README.md

 Tree path query is a strong hint on centroid decomposition.
 We've already seen the trick on judging whether a strong can be permute to a palindrome, xor trick. https://vjudge.net/problem/CodeForces-914E

+602. Close Vertices (diff=2700, line sweep, centroid decomposition, fenwick tree) This is a really nice problem.
+We should realize it is just a modified version of 161D.
+The origional problem involves counting in 1D but this problem has 2D.
+Dealing with 2D counting problem, the standard trick is line sweep.
+However, there's something very important here, we must firstly do a line sweep on the root node and then many line sweeps to the direct childs.
+The reason is the path we count must pass the root, we might double count some paths that do not path the root if we do not subtract the answers we get from the second line sweep. https://codeforces.com/problemset/problem/293/E